sidart/bizdom/category/commodity.md

 ---
-title: Commodity
+title: Curiosity
 layout: category
-slug: commodity
+slug: curiosity
-description: A category for commodity-related posts.
+description: Are you a curious person?
+Then this is a category for you.
 ---